cordeliadillon/bingo/README.md

     - not overwrite `database.rules.json`
     - choose `build` as your public directory
     - configure as single-page app
-4. Create an `.env` file with the following data from your Firebase project:
+4. Create an `.env` file with the following data from your Firebase project's settings:
     ```
     REACT_APP_FIREBASE_API_KEY={your_data}
     REACT_APP_FIREBASE_AUTH_DOMAIN={your_data}